Skip to main content

 • Pattern is the exact tool name.
 Pattern "Read" matches any invocation of the Read tool.

-Design note: substring matching is intentionally permissive.
-It solves Claude Code's compound-command limitation (where Bash(git push:*) fails on cd /foo && git push).
+Design note: substring matching on allow/deny is intentionally permissive; it solves Claude Code's compound-command limitation, where Bash(git push:*) fails to match cd /foo && git push.
 The deny list is your safety rail: any match short-circuits to deny before the LLM is consulted.
+The built-in groups above use compound-segment-aware matching instead, which is safer for the defaults that ship on.

 Model requirements